 WE BELIEVE IN COMMUNITY-DRIVEN EDUCATION

 FNTI is an Indigenous-owned and governed post-secondary institute founded in programming rooted in culture and Indigenous ways of knowing.
-FNTI is a registered charitable organization, accredited by the World Indigenous Nations Higher Education Consortium (WINHEC), and a member of Colleges and Institutes Canada (CICan).
+FNTI is a registered charitable organization, accredited by the Indigenous Advanced Education and Skills Council (IAESC) and World Indigenous Nations Higher Education Consortium (WINHEC).
+We are also a proud member of Colleges and Institutes Canada (CICan).

 Our programs are culturally-driven and intensively delivered, which provides learners with the ability to study quality programming while maintaining family, community and career commitments.